tombensve/MarkdownDoc/README.md

 MarkdownDoc is written in Groovy 2.5 (A JVM language, extremely java compatible.
 Convert from java to grovvy: mv MyClass.java MyClass.grovvy :-)) which produces JDK 5 compatible bytecode.
 In JDK 11 it still works, but you get the warning.
 In 12+ it will fail.
 Groovy 3.0 produces 1.8 bytecode.
 Next version will go up to higher groovy version, but since current work upp to 11 its not urgent.

-I currently have not plans to modularize this.
+I currently have no plans to modularize this.
 Modularizing will force me to keep 2 different versions due to incompatibilities caused by 9+ modularization).

 [https://dzone.com/articles/java-8-bastion-of-long-term-support](https://dzone.com/articles/java-8-bastion-of-long-term-support)